DecLearn/declearn/docs/devs-guide/benchmarks.md

 Profile the **baseline** and the **slow** ref: the baseline run is what gives the slow run something to be compared against, so both need profiling, not just the slow one.
+Here we show an example of profiling with py-spy.

 First the baseline: